Below are the steps in applying for B.C. and Canada student loans if you are a full-time student.

 - 3 Check to make sure your school is designated for StudentAid BC funding.

 - 4 Figure out how much money you need to attend school:

-- 5 To access the StudentAid BC application and apply for funding, go to the StudentAid BC Dashboard and log in with your mobile BC Services Card, or register for a new account.
-Once you have logged in to your account, complete and submit the online StudentAid BC application.
+- 5 Apply online through the StudentAid BC Dashboard.
+Log in with the BC Services Card app, complete and submit the online StudentAid BC application.
 Prior to submitting your application, you will be asked to read the terms and conditions of the StudentAid BC Declaration and the Canada Revenue Agency (CRA) Consent for income verification then tick the consent boxes.

 You can check your application status from your dashboard.
 StudentAid BC will process your application within six weeks and notify you of the outcome on your dashboard account.

 The latest you can apply for full-time student loans is 6 weeks before your study program ends as long you have provided all the required documentation.